Phone (973) 361-8444

 Any documents in a foreign language must be accompanied by a certified English translation.

-Items for the marriage license application
+Required Documents/Items for the marriage license application:

 • Both applicants have to come in to fill out paperwork.